iminoalt/windows-dui-docs/README.md

 # Movie
 Used for playing FTR/Fluster files.
-(Microsoft's proprietary animation format)
+(Microsoft's proprietary animation format based on Flash)

 ⚠️ Requires **layoutpos**, **[width](#width)** and **[height](#height)** to be set, or else it wont show up.